wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 # Rules

 In Wallarm, rules are used to fine-tune the behavior of the system during the analysis of requests and their further processing in the post-analysis module as well as in the Wallarm Cloud.
+You can inspect existing rules and configure the new ones in the **Rules** section of Wallarm Console.

 For a better understanding of how the traffic processing rules are applied, it is advisable to learn how the filter node [analyzes the requests][link-request-processing].